Flameeyes/ipv6-in-real-life/ipv6_in_real_life/templates/index.md

 See [detailed results](details) for the list of hosts.

-Note that for the moment, the code and source list are not going to be available on GitHub — but if you do feel something need a correction, please reach out.
+## Contributing More Data

+The source code and the data files of the app are released under 0BSD license and are (or will be by the end of the day) available at https://github.com/Flameeyes/ipv6-in-real-life.